mjcampos/Udacity_Jasmine_Testing/README.md

 # Project Overview

 The tests are divided into four test suites, each with different purposes.
 They will run all run when the page initial loads.
-Their descriptions are as follows:
+To do that please begin by opening index.html on a web browser such as Google Chrome or Safari.
+The descriptions for each test suite are as follows:

 ## RSS Feeds